 One of the best examples of localization is the “Share A Coke” campaign.
 It may not specifically be a web design, but it is an effective illustration of successful localization.

 By labeling bottles with names, Coke started a craze where shoppers purchased bottles that meant something to them.
-This type of personal localization, where an individual product is capable of segmenting a customer base in countless ways, is highly effective.
+This type of personal localization, where an individual product can segment a customer base in countless ways, is highly effective.

 Additionally, the Coke company identified the 100 most common names in each country designated for the campaign.
-This type of localization reached millions of people around the world, demonstrating the effectiveness of its branding and ultimately, sales.
+This type of localization reached millions of people worldwide, demonstrating the effectiveness of its branding and, ultimately, sales.